Second Nature logo

 Lower BMI thresholds (usually reduced by 2.5 kg/m2) apply for people from South Asian, Chinese, other Asian, Middle Eastern, Black African or African-Caribbean family backgrounds.

-To purchase a prescription for Mounjaro via the NHS, you’ll only need to pay the base fee for a prescription of £9.95.
+To purchase a prescription for tirzepatide via the NHS in England, you’ll only need to pay the base fee for a prescription of £9.95.

 Can I get tirzepatide if I don’t have diabetes?